 So, in summary, these are suitable combinations for heating your house:

-On-grid options: Radiators OR two infrared panels OR infrared floor heating in ground floor OR air-to-air heat pump AND infrared mirror panel in the bathroom OR infrared floor heating in the bathroom
+AND infrared mirror panel in the bathroom OR infrared floor heating in the bathroom

 Learn more about the different forms of heating

-Convection heaters such as the radiators, the air-to-air heat pump and the wood, pellet and gas stoves work by tapping into a natural phenomenon known as ‘convection’.
+Convection heaters such as the radiators, the air-to-air heat pump and the wood or pellet and stoves work by tapping into a natural phenomenon known as ‘convection’.
 Air inside the heater is heated, making it less dense than the surrounding cool air, which enables it to rise due to buoyancy.
 As the heated air rises, the cooler air on the floor is drawn into the convector, creating a constant flow.

 Unlike open fires in traditional fireplaces where much of the heat produced is lost up the chimney, wood burning stoves provide more heat to your room by burning the wood more efficiently.
 The main issue with traditional fireplaces is that the amount of air getting to the fire can’t be managed, which means that the fire can’t be controlled effectively.
 Wood burning stoves help to solve this problem of inefficient heating by allowing you to control both the amount of wood and the supply of air to the fire.
 The stove also works by burning off excess gases from the fire to produce even more heat.
 The stove comes equipped with ventilation holes and an air control valve.
 Opening the vent(s) increases the flow of air to the fire, causing the fire to burn through the wood more quickly because it has a greater supply of oxygen.
 More heat is produced as a result.
 Closing down the air vent(s) reduces the oxygen supply to the fire, causing it to burn through the wood more slowly, which in turn produces less heat.
 Completely closing the vents prevents any air from getting to the fire and causing it to eventually go out.

 Wood burning stoves provide unrivalled authenticity of a wood-burning smell and look that elicits the warm, magical feel of old-fashioned days past.
 Low maintenance - other than chimney sweeping and the occasional glass clean, wood burning fireplaces require very little maintenance because they have no mechanical components to maintain.
 High environmental efficiency - when it's sustainably harvested, wood is a renewable, carbon neutral fuel source.
 New technology has revolutionised the environmental efficiency of wood stoves.
-You can always depend on heat from wood-burning stoves because you do not have to rely on electricity or gas to have a fire.
+You can always depend on heat from wood-burning stoves because you do not have to rely on electricity to have a fire.